bilalmajeed-zz/LED_Remote/README.md

-# LED Remote
+# Smart Switch
-A bluetooth connection used to controll an LED on a Arduino board
+A bluetooth connection used to controll an realy connected to an Arduino board

 ---